joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

 7. **Verify** that the port is 22 and file protocol is **SFTP** and click **Login**
 8. ![Azure SFTP - WinSCP](/uploads/sftp_winscptest.png "Azure SFTP - WinSCP")
 9. ![Azure SFTP - WinSCP](/uploads/sftp_winscptest2.png "Azure SFTP - WinSCP")

+Congratulations!
+You have now created and tested connectivity to the Azure Storage PaaS service SFTP!